wi2trier/cbrkit/README.md

 - `api`: REST API Server
 - `all`: All of the above

-## Usage
+## Features and Structure

 CBRkit allows the definition of similarity metrics through _composition_.
 This means that you can easily build even complex similarities by mixing built-in and/or custom measures.
 CBRkit also includes predefined aggregation functions.
-To get started, we provide a [demo project](https://github.com/wi2trier/cbrkit-demo) that shows how to use the library in a real-world scenario.
+To get started, we provide a [demo project](https://github.com/wi2trier/cbrkit-demo) which contains a case base and a predefined retrieval pipeline.
+Further examples can be found in our [tests](./tests/test_retrieve.py) and [submodules documentation](https://wi2trier.github.io/cbrkit/).
 The following modules are part of CBRkit:

 - `loaders`: Functions for loading cases and queries.